 2. Boots Academic Performance

-These “soft skills” are, of course, super important for both higher education and today’s job market.
-Personalized learning truly offers an authentic setting for students to practice and sharpen these abilities, preparing them for much more than just the next exam.
-It’s really about getting them ready for life beyond the classroom.
+These “soft skills”, as we like to call them, are, of course, very important to higher education and today’s workplace.
+Personalised learning is an authentic environment for students to practice and refine these skills, getting them ready for the next test and much more.
+It’s just about getting them ready for outside the classroom.

 4. Build Stronger Relationships